 The ruins of Arichonan still stand tall on the slopes of Gleann a Ghaolbhan.
-Here you can explore inside the homes of people who lived there over 150 years ago and more.
+Here you can explore inside the homes of people who lived there over 150 years ago.
 Evidence within the walls can tell us how these people lived and worked.
 Why not visit and see what you can discover?

-The 1st edition Ordnance Survey 6 inch map (1865) shows many buildings as still roofed (buildings shaded in black).
+The first Ordnance Survey map from 1865 shows many roofed buildings.
 Shepherds lived at Arichonan after the evictions.

 The name Arichonan is known to date back as early as the 1600s.
 The lands of Arichonan were feued in 1654 by the Campbells of Auchenbreck to Neil MacNeil from South Knapdale.
-At the beginning of the 19th century it was bought by Neil Malcolm of Poltalloch, who, in 1848, evicted the people from Arichonan Township.
+At the beginning of the 19th century it was bought by Neil Malcolm of Poltalloch.
+In 1848, he evicted the people from Arichonan Township.

 Like many landlords at the time, he did this to replace the tenants and their small farms with a large-scale sheep run managed by the estate.
 Today, the ruins of the shepherd's house rise amongst the remnants of the homes abandoned after the evictions.